-Twitter Pounces On Dubious Letter From 9-Year-Old Trump Fan
+Twitter Pounces On Letter From 9-Year-Old Trump Fan (UPDATED)

 Sanders told reporters that if the boy was ever in Washington, she hoped he’d stop by for a tour of the White House.

 Since Pickle’s full name wasn’t released, Twitter was skeptical he actually exists.
-The penmanship may be a clue.
+However, the Washington Post tracked down the child and is convinced that Pickle is not a plant.

+Dylan “Pickle” Harbin is a 9-year-old in Stockton, California, who first heard about Trump during a mock election in his third-grade class.

+He liked that Trump had the same first name as a classmate and was impressed by the then-candidate’s many hotels around the world.

 Others wrote up their own letters from “Dylan.”

-After a while, one man theorized that “Pickle” or “Dylan” might actually be someone closely connected to Trump ― maybe Donald Trump Jr., or Vice President Mike Pence.
+After a while, one man theorized that “Pickle” might actually be someone closely connected to Trump ― maybe Donald Trump Jr., or Vice President Mike Pence.

 From there, the conspiracy theories got stranger.

-Some people thought “Dylan” might have lucked into a new job.
+Some people thought Dylan might have lucked into a new job.

 One person said the letter’s release might have created bigger problems for the White House.

-Note: UPDATE: July 28 ― This story has been updated to reflect that Pickle is real.